-i2b has a pool of over 150 business plan experts, all over Austria, who are all from the start-up and funding sectors.
+i2b has a pool of over 150 business plan experts, all over Austria, who are all from the

+- start-up and funding sectors.
 Two of them will be invited to assess your business plan individually.
 You don't need to worry about confidentiality.
 Once our experts commence work for i2b they undertake to treat all data with the strictest confidentiality.
-You can read the confidentiality agreements of our experts at www.i2b.at.
-The i2b Board has no insight into your business plan.

-- The evaluations are based on criteria such as the completeness, comprehensibility and conclusiveness of the statements made in the business plan.
+You can read the confidentiality agreements of our experts at www.i2b.at. - The evaluations are based on criteria such as the completeness, comprehensibility and conclusiveness of the statements made in the business plan.
 In order to achieve the highest possible level of objectivity, our experts base their evaluation on the key questions listed in the handbook.
 In addition, the business ideas are usually questioned in terms of their chances of success and their ability to be financed. - The feedback consists of two parts: a grade, and a qualitative, written assessment.